Don’t Lose Your Marketshare During COVID-19

 Now that Indiana Gov. Eric Holcomb has issued a plan to open the state back up and get things going, these same businesses are faced with answering many questions, such as:

-• Do we open just yet or wait and see how it goes?
-I don’t want to open too soon, or miss the boat either.
+- Do we open just yet or wait and see how it goes?
+I don’t want to open to soon, or miss the boat either.

 Locally, merchants have tried to band together and remind consumers to buy local and from small businesses as much as possible.